joaocarvalhoopen/Piano_and_Guitar_-_Notes_on_how_to_learn_to_play_a_musical_instrument/README.md

 * The Jazz Piano Book <br>
   by Mark Levine

+* Basic Materials in Music Theory: A Programmed Approach, 12th Edition <br>
+  by Greg A Steinke, Paul O. Harder

+* Harmonic Materials in Tonal Music: A Programmed Course, Part 1, 10th Edition <br>
+  by Greg Steinke

+* Harmonic Materials in Tonal Music: A Programmed Course, Part 2, 10th Edition <br>
+  by Greg Steinke

+* The Study of Counterpoint: From Johann Joseph Fux's Gradus Ad Parnassum <br>
+  by Johann Joseph Fux and Alfred Mann

+* Contemporary Counterpoint: Theory & Application <br>
+  by Beth Denisch

 * Hearing and writing music professional training for todays musician <br>
   by Ron Gorow